 No. Everyone can have an AIR record.
 If a person does not have medicare, immunisations can still be recorded based on name, date of birth and address.

 Immunisation history statements

-An Immunisation History Statement (IHS) can be used to keep track of vaccines that have been given, that are due or that are overdue.
+An IHS can be used to keep track of vaccines that have been given, that are due or that are overdue.
 All medical exemptions are noted on an IHS.
 IHS is the only acceptable form of documentation when enroling into early childhood education and care services.

 How do I access my own AIR record?

 Statements can be accessed using a Medicare online account through myGov.
 Alternatively, copies may be obtained from any immunisation provider or the AIR enquiries line.

 - Australian Government Department of Human Services: Australian Immunisation Register (AIR)